Pain Killers: Getting off is hard to do...

 You go to your appointment, either that day or the following day, it’s usually very quick to get you in.
 When you call a doctor who can prescribe suboxone they usually know it’s for someone trying to get off of painkillers, and they are there to help you, really.
 It really is that simple and easy, especially if you have the resources to help you along the way, outlined for you.
 That is what my report is, a road map to help you get in the suboxone treatment program and on your way to a better life.
 Really.

 One more thing I would like to add.
 Once you get on suboxone and off the painkillers, which is the first day you start(it’s that fast), you will be on suboxone for a little bit of time.
 Long enough to help you stabilize and get your bearings and some counseling in drug addiction.
 It’s all outlined in my report, all of this stuff.
 After you have stabilized you will be taken off the suboxone slowly.
 This is so you don’t crash and burn.
-Also don’t stay on it any longer than you need to be.
+Also don’t stay on Suboxone any longer than you need to be.
 It’s there to help you get off the painkillers, not for recreation.

 Good luck with your journey,